 The subculture has its roots in anti-colonialism.
 During the twentieth century, some French colonists in the Congo paid their workers in secondhand clothing rather than money.
 Workers rejected these hand-me-downs and instead used their small wages to buy the latest fashions.
 The movement eventually evolved to a dandy-style of dress and a cosmopolitan attitude.
 Today, the Sapeur lifestyle is still a symbol of escape as it allows individuals to find self-confidence, regardless—or even in spite of—one’s temporal means.

-Ciudad Juarez & El Paso
+Ciudad Juarez & El Paso, Texas

-The area that is today Ciudad Juarez, Chihuahua, Mexico, and El Paso, Texas, USA, was settled thou-sands of years ago.
+The area that today is Ciudad Juarez, Chihuahua, Mexico, and El Paso, Texas, USA, was settled thousands of years ago.
 The Spanish eventually conquered it, naming their establishment Paso del Norte.
 Then in 1848, decades after Mexico had gained independence from Spain, the north side of the river became US territory when an Army post was built there.

 Today, the border between these two cities is rather porous.
 Thousands of residents wait hours each day to cross the border to get to work, attend school, shop, or receive medical treatment.
 It’s not uncommon to cross over for a few hours or the weekend to visit family or friends.
 On both sides of the wall, Spanish appears on signs and can be heard in the streets.
 The cross-cultural connection extends to the economy as well.
 Local franchises like Taco Tote, a fast-food restaurant specializing in Mexican cuisine, has locations on both sides of the Rio Grande.